-- 2.1.
-All students living in residence will be billed for one term (four months) of housing each term (Fall Term and Spring Term). - 2.2.
-Occupancy in the residence halls buildings (e.g. The Peaks) is month by month, even though billing is per term. - 2.3.
-Students intending to enrol in fewer than four Blocks in a term are advised to consider living in the Peaks.
+- 21. All students living in residence will be billed for one term (four months) of housing each term (Fall Term and Spring Term). - 22.
+Occupancy in the residences is month by month, even though billing is per term.

 3. MEAL PLAN FEES